Rent: Live

-Rent: Live is a television special that was broadcast by Fox on January 27, 2019.
+Rent: Live is an American television special that was broadcast by Fox on January 27, 2019.
 It is a partially live production of the 1996 Tony Award-winning musical Rent, which tells the story of a group of impoverished young artists struggling to survive and create a life in Lower Manhattan's East Village in the thriving days of Bohemian Alphabet City, under the shadow of HIV/AIDS.
+The special was produced by Marc Platt Productions, Revolution Studios, Sony Pictures Television and 20th Century Fox Television.